- Common Problems

 - Your Health

 - Helping Others

 Doctors are not always good patients.
-We play down our symptoms, delay consulting a GP, and are reluctant to take advice, even though we know that "the doctor who treats himself has a fool for a physician".
+We play down our symptoms, delay consulting a GP, and are reluctant to take advice, even though we know that Sir William Osler was right - "The doctor who treats himself has a fool for a physician".

 If you have a concern about a physical symptom, be smart – don't try to assess it yourself.
 Consult a general practitioner, whether you are yourself a GP or a specialist.

-If you have concerns about your emotional wellbeing, you can use two online tools:
+If you have concerns about your emotional wellbeing, you can do a preiliminary self-check using two online tools: